gjtorikian/panino-docs/syntax.md

     String#evalJSON([sanitize = false]) -> Object | Array

-Arguments can be described below the EBNF description using the following syntax:
+All arguments must also have descriptions.
+Arguments can be described below the member's EBNF description using the following syntax:

     - argumentName (acceptedType | additionalAcceptedType | ...): description.

-Two things are default here:
+Two things are required here:

 * A `-` is required when listing each argument's description.
 With `-p`, you can specify this as being `*`.
-* The description is defined as existing within a `( ):` notation. **For Markdown Files**, you can specify this as being `{ }`.
+* The description is defined as existing within a `( ):` notation.
+Using `-p`, you can specify this as being `{ }`.

 ### Supported EBNF Types